 Hi, I’m Mark Rickerby, writer/programmer/designer working at the intersection of software architecture and storytelling.
 My practice moves across many different disciplines, so it’s hard to succinctly describe what I do.
 I’m happiest when I’m inventing things and teaching others to do the same.

-I’m based in Sydney, Australia, where I work as product design lead at Digivizer and run Editorial Technology, an independent software consultancy focused on interactive fiction and creating coding.
-In my spare time, I’m developing Muturangi, an interactive novel that explores questions about surveillance and collective consciousness.
+I’m based in Sydney, Australia, where I work as Head of Product Development at Digivizer and run Editorial Technology, an independent software consultancy focused on interactive fiction and creating coding.
+In my spare time, I’m developing Muturangi, a branching novel that explores questions about surveillance and collective consciousness.

 Frequently Asked Questions